next-book/interface/README.md

 # @next-book/interface

-_Nb-base_ is a library providing functionality that builds on the structure of a [mapped next-book][mapper].
+`@next-book/interface` is a library providing functionality that builds on the structure of a [mapped next-book][mapper].
 It provides basic e-reading functionalities.

 See an [example of an e-book][walden] created with the next-book tools.